composer/composer/doc/03-cli.md

     $ php composer.phar help install

-## shell completion
+## completion

+Composer provides a shell `completion` helper.
+Currently, when you invoke the `completion` command it generates and returns a list of default Composer commands.

+    $ php composer.phar completion

+The `completion` command queries the installed Composer commands to generate the following list:

+    about completion create-project depends init install search self-update show update validate

-Composer currently provides a BASH shell completion helper.
-To find out how to use it, type `help completion`:
+To find out how to use it with your particular shell (it currently supports BASH), type `help completion`:

     $ php composer.phar help completion

-The `help completion` command will provide you with the following information:
+Typing `help completion` will provide you with information similar to:

     Add the following to `$HOME/.bashrc` or your shell's equivalent configuration file: complete -W "$(php `which composer.phar` completion)" composer